jeanstibel/project_03/README.md

 ## Document Question Answering & Summarization System

 ### Project Overview
 This project implements a document processing system that can answer questions about uploaded documents and generate summaries.
-The system supports PDF, Word (.docx), and plain text (.txt) files, using state-of-the-art natural language processing models to provide accurate answers and concise summaries.
+The system supports PDF, Word (.docx), and plain text (.txt) files, using natural language processing models to provide accurate answers and concise summaries.

 ### Key Features
 **1. Document Processing:**